-Power Ranking the NFL's Top 15 Starting QBs Without Brett Favre
+Power Ranking The Top 15 Starting QB's Without Favre

 Despite reports that claim Favre has played his last snap in the NFL, millions around the world are still not convinced.

 I won't lie, Favre has fooled me over the past few seasons, but I will be fooled no more.
 Until Tavaris Jackson is starting in the Superdome come September 9, I am a firm believer that Brett Favre will be back for a 20th season.

 Maybe if he hasn't "Cried Retirement" so many times, my mindset would be a little different.